woc-hack/kjd/Process.md

 ## 7. Match result file with vulnerable projects to result file with fixed projects

 ## 8. For each project with vulnerable blob and fixed blob calculate time delta

+First extract data from result files into a .csv file:

+    ./extract_results.sh out2 > cve_analysis_output.csv

+The data is expected to be in the following folders

+ * CVE-xx-yy
+   * project_name1_bad_sorted.txt
+   * project_name1_good_sorted.txt
+   * project_name2_bad_sorted.txt
+   * project_name2_good_sorted.txt
+ * CVE-zz-aa
+   * project_name2_bad_sorted.txt
+   * project_name2_good_sorted.txt

+The script extract_results.sh first extracts CVE numbers, then for each CVE number the project names that contain both the fix and the vulnerability.
+Then the script reads in the first good and the first bad commmit and outputs data on the CVE, project, fix commit, vulnerable commit and commit times.

+Output is in the format:

+    CVE-2010-5331;0Litost0_linux_kernel_2.6_ver_1;c83efad97b90134cb7db6fd76145b6151502d44f;c83efad97b90134cb7db6fd76145b6151502d44f;2016-10-12:23:03:17;2016-10-12:23:03:17
+    CVE-2010-5331;0Litost0_test_1;4ce4402851dece658921ec92ba8b97a7b5843017;4ce4402851dece658921ec92ba8b97a7b5843017;2017-04-24:01:36:41;2017-04-24:01:36:41

+Next the result file can be joined with the original vulnerability data file:

+    join -t \; data/cve_analysis_output.csv data/cvefixes.csv > data/cve_analysis_joined.csv

+This join adds data on the original project, file name and on the vulnerability release date.

+Last it is necessary to
+* calculate max (bad commit time, vulnerability release time) which will be the vulnerability introduction time
+* calculate diff between the vulnerability introduction time and the vulnerability fix time